PromoFaux/razer-battery-monitor/README.md

+> [!NOTE]
+> This was a fun(ish) project, though short lived.
+I am no longer using any Razer wireless devices, and so have no need for this plugin.

 # Razer Battery Stream Deck Plugin

 This Stream Deck plugin displays the battery level of connected Razer mice or keyboards (at least, it should...)